mczph/Herodotus/docs/plots/plot.en_us.md

 Franklin caught lightning with a kite.
 Maxwell captured light waves with equations.

-ENIAC tubes whisper.
-The super-dimensional computer's air-cooled system rumbles and roars -
+ENIAC tubes whispering.
+The super-dimensional computer's air-cooled system rumbles and roars ---

-These people, events, or rather, concepts, their connotations and extrapolations
+These characters, events, or rather concepts, and their connotations and extrapolations.

 They were once so real to me, but now I only feel their strangeness and absurdity.